 To be clear, despite widespread belief, banks do NOT need to have deposits to lend money.
 The bank creates money out of thin air and you have to pay it back to them with interest.
 Yes, it’s that simple.

 I know that sounds a bit absurd, but that is how it works.
 And if it sounds fundamentally wrong and dishonest, that’s because it is.
 This mode of money creation as debt not only drives wealth inequality, but it also causes a whole slew of additional economic problems including:

-A lot of these problems could be alleviated to some degree if we returned to a monetary system based on sound money which better serves humanity.
+A lot of these problems could be alleviated to some degree if we returned to a monetary system based on sound money.
 Educate yourself and your friends and family.
 Here are some links to get you started…

-Technical Explanation describing exactly how the credit creation of money works Can banks individually create money out of nothing?
+Technical Explanation describing exactly how the credit creation mechanism of money creation works Can banks individually create money out of nothing?